 Bounce Rate – This metric shows if your email has been successfully delivered to all recipients in your email list or not.
 A soft bounce could mean that the mailbox of your recipient is already full, the recipient’s email server is down, or your email message is too large.
 On the other hand, a hard bounce indicates that your recipient’s email address or domain does not exist or your recipient’s server has blocked delivery.

-Clickthrough Rate – Clickthrough rate tells you how many of the people in your email list clicked on the call to action (CTA) or a hyperlink in your email.
+Clickthrough Rate – The clickthrough rate tells you how many of the people in your email list clicked on the call to action (CTA) or a hyperlink in your email.
 Reviewing your CTR allows you to know how well your CTA can drive action.

 Clickthrough Rate – This refers to the number of ad clicks divided by the number of impressions your ad receives.
-Higher clickthrough rate means that your ad has high relevancy to your audience.
+A higher clickthrough rate means that your ad has high relevancy to your audience.

 Cost Per Conversion (CPC) – It’s the amount spent for every conversion you get.
-This is important because lower CPC means higher return on investment.
+This is important because a lower CPC means a higher return on investment.